Workflow Icons

 Clicking the icon will present a pop-out box, allowing you to add (and remove) new ad-hoc card owners:

-Users/Groups added to a card this way will receive a notification email with content from that preconfigured in the phase's Form Access tab
+Users/Groups added to a card this way will receive a notification email with content from that preconfigured in the phase's Notifications tab

 See Configuring Workflow Notifications for guidance